 Scheduling for the fall 2018 semester is fast approaching!
 There is still time to meet with your academic adviser prior to registration, but we understand that questions and issues can arise last minute.
 Because of this, we will be hosting extended walk-in hours during the first 3 weeks of April!
 Starting on April 2nd you can stop by the BCAS advising office, located in CAS 118, anytime between 9:00am-3:45pm for walk-in assistance!
 Keep in mind that walk-ins are on a first-come-first-service basis, and all policies and limitations still apply.

-Schedule an Advising Appointment with Your Academic Adviser
+Schedule an Advising Appointment

 You can make a 30-minute appointment with your academic adviser by calling the BCAS Academic Advising Office at (330) 972-7880.
 The BCAS Academic Advising Office is located on the first floor in the College of Arts and Sciences building.

-- Monday through Friday from 11am to 5pm (first appointment starting at 11am and final appointment starting at 4:30pm),
+30-minute appointments are typically available Monday through Friday with the first appointment starting at 11am and final appointment starting at 4:30pm.

 Students who have a quick question can visit during walk-in hours.
 During these times, you cannot request your academic adviser and will meet with whichever adviser is available.
 15-minute walk-in sessions are typically available Monday through Friday 9am-11am (last walk-in at 10:45am).

-Once admitted to the department of their major, students have two advisers: a faculty adviser in their major field of study (referred to as a faculty mentor) and a college adviser.
+Note, Once admitted to the department of their major, students have two advisers: a faculty adviser in their major field of study (referred to as a faculty mentor) and a college adviser.